-In writing about our personal experiences, we sometimes mention products & services that we use or recommend.
+We write about products and services that we use.
 This page may contain affiliate links for which we receive a commission.

 Must read: The Effects of Loud Noises On Dogs Hearing

-Dogs And Fireworks
+Dogs And Fireworks Tips

-Remember, your dog’s hearing is 10 times more sensitive than yours!
+Remember… your dog’s hearing is 10 times more sensitive than yours!

 If you want to enjoy the fireworks and you have a dog, here are your options:

-#1 If you’re thinking of taking your dog outside to watch the fireworks with you…
+#1 – If you’re thinking of taking your dog outside to watch the fireworks with you…

 Think again!
 You and your dog will have a much more enjoyable evening if you leave the dog at home.